ewelinaLG/Udacity/Post.md

 #### Access and Explore

+Data used comes from Stack Overflow.
+Licensing for the data and other information can be found at the Kaggle link available [here](https://www.kaggle.com/stackoverflow/so-survey-2017/data).

 ### Prepare Data

 #### Wrangle and Clean

+The goal of data wrangling is to assure quality and useful data.
+This follows a set of general steps which begin with extracting the data in a raw form from the data source, "munging" the raw data (e.g. sorting) or parsing the data into predefined data structures, and finally depositing the resulting content into a data sink for storage and future use.

 ### Question I: More programming languages you know - more you earn?